ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Each path contains 8-10 psycasts of varying levels.
 To be able to learn a psycast from a path, you must know a lower level psycast from the same path.
 Level 1 is the lowest level for a psycast and has no prerequisites to learn.
 - Psycasts may be upcast for an additional cost specified in their description.
 The effects of upcasting are listed in each psycast's description.
 	- This cost may be psyfocus, neural heat, or some other cost.
-	- Upcasting a psycast one time is called a first upcast, upcasting it
+	- Upcasting a psycast one time is called a first degree upcast, upcasting it two times is called a second degree upcast, and so on.
 - All psycasts require components listed in that psycast's description, the components are as follows: Verbal, Somatic, and Material
 	- Verbal components require the psycaster to be able to speak.
 	- Somatic components require the psycaster have one free hand.